-Forest Foundation, through its FF Ventures program, invites grant proposals from current undergraduate college students and recent college graduates who have created an emerging or new non-profit in the New England/New York states.
+Forest Foundation, through its FF Ventures program, invites grant proposals from college students, recent college graduates, and others who have created a start-up, emerging, or new non-profit in the New England/New York states.
 These are funding grants to aid in the start-up and/or continued momentum of the early stages.
 Early grant funding is rare and critical to the frail stability of developing programs.
-FF Ventures identifies and invests in young leaders during this fragile growth period, hopefully bridging the program from idea, creation, start-up to full sustainability.
+FF Ventures identifies and invests in leaders during this fragile growth period, hopefully bridging the program from idea, creation, start-up to full sustainability.

 - A site visit, phone call and/or meeting before a proposal invitation